 Gregory Miller, an analyst with Collins Stewart LLC, said in February that there was little chance of AT&T buying Leap.

 AT&T shares rose 1.4 percent to $33.59 at the close in New York.
 The stock has climbed 11 percent this year.

-AT&T, the second-largest U.S. wireless-service provider, says that the industry would push ahead with more spectrum purchases if the government weighed in on Verizon (VZ)’s agreement with cable companies.
+AT&T, the second-largest U.S. wireless-service provider, says that the industry would push ahead with more spectrum purchases if the government weighed in on Verizon (VZ:US)’s agreement with cable companies.
 That deal would let Verizon, the No. 1 U.S. carrier, buy a major swath of unused spectrum from a group led by Comcast.

 Companies should be able to buy and sell spectrum more freely, letting them better satisfy regional demand, Stephenson said.
 A carrier in one city may have low market share and more than enough spectrum, while another company has lots of customers and inadequate airwaves to serve them.
 The government approval process doesn’t let the industry make deals quickly enough to meet customers’ needs, AT&T argues.

 For its part, the FCC is trying to balance the allocation of spectrum so that customers always have several service providers to choose from.
 The intent is to keep prices down by ensuring competition.